locphan2207/system-design-basis/README.md

 ### Indexes:
 - Useful to increase read performance, but reduces write performance because it has to update indexes
 - Usually means keep data sorted with keys and store the pointers to the beginning section of each key for fast access.

+### Consistent Hasing:
+- Good for distributed caching system and distributed horizontal tables
+- Minimize reorginization when a node is added or removed

+### Message queue:
+- Used for asynchronism
+- Store incoming requests in to a buffer so traffic is not blocked.
+- While request is in queue, notify client about its status.
+- Dequeue each request to the server and sends back response when done.

 ### SQL vs NoSQL:
 1. SQL (Relational db):